Baltic Sustainability Awards

 4.1 To be eligible for participation in the Awards, the applicants must meet the following criteria:

-4.1.1 Impact and Innovation categories: Enterprise must be registered in Latvia, Lithuania, or Estonia (or, if unregistered, have their principal place of business in one/multiple of previously mentioned countries).
+4.1.1 Five thematic categories: Enterprises, startups, public institutions, NGOs must be registered in Latvia, Lithuania, or Estonia (or, if unregistered, have their principal place of business in one/multiple of previously mentioned countries).
 If the enterprise operates in all Baltic countries, it can apply at the Baltic level.
-The same rules apply to other potential applicants: organizations, public institutions, NGOs, startups.

-4.1.2 Changemaker categories: individuals must be actively involved in promoting sustainability in particularly Baltic region countries.
+4.1.2.
+Sustainability Ambassador category: individuals must be actively involved in promoting su Comment end stainability in particularly Baltic region countries.

 4.2.
 If a Jury member represents an enterprise or other entity applying for the awards, the said enterprise cannot apply to the Category that its representative is serving in the Jury for.